-Rocky Dawuni Launches New Album “Beats of Zion”
+Rocky Dawuni Launches New Album “Beats of Zion”by March 8, 2019

 “African reggae star Rocky Dawuni continues to demonstrate he’s one of the most exciting artists coming out of Africa.
 His style goes beyond traditional roots reggae by incorporating other genres such as highlife, ear friendly Afropop, seductive global beats and more. “- World Music Central